Frequently Asked Questions about BGAN Equipment and Services

 We agree that the cost of BGAN satellite Internet service is expensive when compared to cellular services or other satellite dish services.
 Costs can be cut considerably, however, by optimizing your connected device.

 The primary reason BGAN service is high is because the terminal is transmitting to a satellite over 22,000 miles away using the L-band frequency.
-L-band is the only frequency that allows a portable satellite antennas to deliver high-speed data over satellite.
+L-band is the only frequency that allows a portable satellite antenna to deliver high-speed data over satellite.
 The L-band frequency is the same frequency used by satellite telephones that have very high $1-per-minute calling costs.
 The L-band frequency has a very long wavelength and as such it has low effective bandwidth.
-In other words, the amount of data that can be pushed though one L-band satellite is much less than the Ku-band or Ka-band frequencies used by larger satellite dishes, such as iDirect, Hughesnet, Excede and even Ground Control line of satellite dishes.
+In other words, the amount of data that can be pushed though one L-band satellite is much less than the Ku-band or Ka-band frequencies used by larger satellite dishes, such as Starlink, iDirect, Hughesnet, and even Ground Control’s line of VSAT dishes.

 Since the L-band effective bandwidth is smaller, the price for transmitting high-speed data through it is much higher.
 However, with standard BGAN internet service, you only pay for the data transferred, no matter how long you’re online, unlike satellite telephones where you’re charged by the minute.